For a better experience please change your browser to CHROME, FIREFOX, OPERA or Internet Explorer.

 The CanSat will be launched to an altitude of up to 1 kilometre by a rocket or dropped from a platform or captive balloon at which point its mission begins.

 Due to the success of the project, many countries host national CanSat competitions every year.
 If this is the case in your country, you should first participate in your national CanSat competition as a first step.
 If your team wins, you will be able to participate in the European CanSat Competition 2021.
-In the school year 2020-21, CanSat national competitions will take place in: Austria, Belgium, Czech Republic, Denmark, France, Germany, Greece, Ireland, Italy, Luxembourg, Malta, Nordic countries (Finland, Norway and Sweden), Portugal, Poland, Romania, The Netherlands, Spain, and The UK.
+In the school year 2021-22, CanSat national competitions will take place in: Austria, Belgium, Canada, Czech Republic, Denmark, France, Germany, Greece, Ireland, Italy, Luxembourg, Norway, Portugal, Poland, Romania, The Netherlands, Spain, Switzerland and The UK.
 Find your national competition website here.

 If your country doesn’t have a national CanSat Competition, then you can apply directly through ESA.
-This applies for residents in Estonia, Hungary, Switzerland, Canada, Latvia or Slovenia.
+This applies for residents in Estonia, Finland, Hungary, Latvia, Lithuania, Slovenia and Sweden.